Curated OER

 Use a Dictionary to Check Spelling

-In this dictionary usage worksheet, learners use a sample dictionary page to correct the misspellings of underlined words in sentences.
+For this dictionary usage worksheet, students use a sample dictionary page to correct the misspellings of underlined words in sentences.
 Students write three answers.

 Curated OER